AymanTareq/LearnPy/README.md

 # LearnPy
-# Exercise and practicing python from Learn Python 3 the hard way (Zed A. Shaw) book.
+# Exercise and practicing python from the book "Learn Python 3 the hard way (Zed A. Shaw)".